 Spa, Hot Tub or Jacuzzi - What's the Difference?

 What are the different types of hot water therapy?
-There's certainly some confusion out there, and many tend to use the different terms somewhat interchangeably.
+There's certainly some confusion out there, and many tend to use the various terms interchangeably.
 When people refer to a spa or hot tub, are they talking about the same thing?
-Or are they something different?
-And what about a Jacuzzi® hot tub or bathtub, jetted tubs, therapy tubs, and whirlpool baths?
-There sure are a lot of different monikers used for hot water immersion vessels!
+What is a hot tub Jacuzzi®, or is it a Jacuzzi® hot tub?
+What is the difference between Jacuzzi® vs. a hot tub, a bathtub vs. a jetted tub, or a therapy tub vs. a whirlpool bath?
+There sure are a lot of different terms used for these hot water immersion vessels!
+We’re here to help sort out the various types of hot tubs.

 The word "spa" can mean a lot of different things.
 In some uses, spa is a term reserved exclusively for water treatment, also known as balneotherapy.
 Spa resorts (including natural hot springs and other mineral-rich springs) typically offer various forms of hydrotherapy.
 The belief in the curative powers of mineral waters goes back to prehistoric times.
-These are popular worldwide, but are especially loved in Europe and Japan.
+These are popular worldwide.
+However, they are especially loved in Europe and Japan.

 In other uses, a spa could be another type of commercial enterprise offering health and beauty treatments, including saunas, skin treatments, and professional massages.
 Day spas are quite popular in the United States.

 The word "spa" is also the American term for a hot tub equipped with strong jets that mix air into the water for a more pronounced massage effect.
 These come in a few different configurations, but most have an acrylic shell, molded seating, and a large number of jets.
-Some are above ground (like the portable spa shown here).
-Others are sunk into an indoor floor or outdoor deck.
-They can even be part of an inground swimming pool, which is known as a pool and spa combo.
+Above ground models (like the portable spa shown here) are common.
+But others have a more seamless installation, lowered into an indoor floor or outdoor deck.
+Some share equipment and water with an inground swimming pool, otherwise known as a pool and spa combo.

 A hot tub is a large tub or small pool full of heated, sometimes aerated water.
-Just like a spa, hot tubs can be used for hydrotherapy or pleasure.
+Just like a spa, hot tubs can be used for hydrotherapy purposes or general enjoyment.
 Some may have a few jets or bubblers for massage purposes, but others may not.
-Hot tubs are sometimes referred to as spas.
+Hot tubs are sometimes referred to as spas, or vice-versa

 A perfect example of the traditional definition of a hot tub is the round wooden style with simple bench seating.
 These wooden tanks typically only have about 4-8 jets around the side, and don't usually have blowers and high-speed pumps.
 To many, a hot tub simply equals a hot soak, but without the extra frills and motor noise of a standard spa.

-The Jacuzzi Group is the name of one of the first and foremost portable spa manufacturers.
+The Jacuzzi name of one of the first and foremost portable spa manufacturers.
 Hotels are famous for advertising an in-room Jacuzzi® bathtub, when it's actually a jetted bathtub made by some other manufacturer.
-If it is a Jacuzzi® product, fine - call it a Jacuzzi® hot tub or Jacuzzi® bathtub.
-Otherwise call it a spa, a jetted bathtub, or a hot tub.
+Much like the familiar branded term “Kleenex” is often used to describe facial tissue, some call hot tubs and spas Jacuzzis.
+We prefer to reserve this name for the bonafide brand of products — for example, a Jacuzzi® hot tub or Jacuzzi® bathtub.
+Otherwise, it’s just another spa, jetted bathtub, or hot tub.